Brian Lennon

 Books

 1. Programming Language Cultures: Automating Automation.
-Stanford University Press, forthcoming 2024.
+Stanford University Press, 2024.

 3. In Babel’s Shadow: Multilingual Literatures, Monolingual States.
 The University of Minnesota Press, 2010.
 Media Ecology Association Susanne K. Langer Award for Outstanding Scholarship in the Ecology of Symbolic Form, 2014